 The Resident Assistant (RA) position is designed to provide a living and learning experience for the student who desires to grow as a leader and develop community on campus.
-RAs serve as a resource for residents.
+RAs serve as the main contact for residents and as a resource for residents.
 RAs are primarily upperclassmen selected because of their leadership experience and a desire to serve.
-RAs are trained to assist with establishing a community environment by presenting and promoting living area programs and activities, resolving conflicts, providing information, maintaining University rules and standards in their purview, and referring students to appropriate campus resources.
+RAs are trained to assist with establishing a community environment by presenting and promoting living area programs and activities, resolving conflicts, providing information, maintaining University Policy, and referring students to appropriate campus resources.
 Residents are encouraged to collaborate with their respective RA in developing a sense of community within specific living areas.
 The resident assistant serves as a representative of the university and is therefore expected to practice the utmost in Christian commitment, character, and integrity with residents, faculty, staff, administration, and the outside community.